Hurricane Fiona Hits Dominican Republic After Ravaging Puerto Rico - UrduPoint

 Hurricane Fiona Hits Dominican Republic After Ravaging Puerto Rico

+A man was killed as an indirect result of the power blackout -- burned to death while trying to fill his generator, according to authorities.

-Fernando Vera, a resident of the town of Utuado, told US broadcaster NPR his family has never fully recovered from the devastation of Hurricane Maria five years ago.
+Fernando Vera, a resident of the town of Utuado, told US broadcaster NPR his family has never fully recovered from the devastation of Maria -- one of two hurricanes that hit the island in 2017, along with Irma.

 "We still struggle from the consequences of Maria and it's kind of difficult knowing we're going to probably have to start over again," Vera said.